Privacy Policy

 6.7 CRM Integrations

-If you choose to connect your CRM system (such as Salesforce, Microsoft Dynamics, Pipedrive, or Zoho CRM), data will be shared with those services as necessary to provide the integration functionality you have authorized.
+If you choose to connect your CRM system (currently Salesforce; we may offer additional integrations over time), data will be shared with that service as necessary to provide the integration functionality you have authorized.

 7. Data Sharing and Disclosure